 ♦ Wealth Building Tip – Avoid situations where there may be an incentive for a financial advisor to promote particular products to their clients.

-♦ Wealth Building Tip – For some reason, investors hesitate to ask a lot of questions of investment advisors, but you’ll want to ask many.
+♦ Wealth Building Tip – For some reason, investors hesitate to ask a lot of questions of financial advisors, but you’ll want to ask many.

-Certain investment firms offer more sophisticated trading platforms than others.
+Some brokerage firms offer more sophisticated trading platforms than others.
 This may be a consideration for you if you like charting or are a proactive investor, covered call writer, or even swing trader.

 Some of the older more established firms have purchased small brokerage firms that specialized in trading, thus allowing them to provide superior trading platforms for traders.
 Before such consolidations, an investor may have needed a trading focused brokerage firm and a different, more traditional investment firm.

-Most firms now have their own mutual funds or efts.
-I recall Fidelity and Vanguard as the first firms that specialized in low cost funds for individual investors.
-In fact, I bought my first mutual fund (Select Utilities) at Fidelity when I was 22 as soon as I had saved $2000 to invest in an IRA.
+Most firms now have their own mutual funds or ETFs (Exchange Traded Funds).
+I remember Fidelity and Vanguard as the first firms that specialized in low cost funds for individual investors.
+In fact, I bought my first mutual fund, Fidelity Select Utilities, when I was 22 in an IRA.

 Much has changed since those days.
-Because Fidelity and Vanguard dominated the mutual fund business decades ago, mutual funds are naturally still a strong focus for them.
-This can make them ideal for the portion of an investors net worth which is allocated toward funds.
+Because Fidelity and Vanguard dominated the mutual fund business decades ago, mutual funds naturally remain a strong focus for them.

 Many investment firms have fund platforms that allow you to buy most mutual funds through their fund platform.

 If a fund you want to own is not offered through your brokerage firm’s fund platform, you may need to open an account at another investment firm.
-I found myself in this situation recently with a particular money market fund that I wanted to place money in awaiting lower overall asset valuations.
+I found myself in this situation recently with a particular money market fund that I wanted to place money in when I increased our portfolio cash.

 Alternatively, you can buy ETFs (Exchange Traded Funds) through your brokerage account.
 Vanguard, for example, offers a wide variety of ETFs now.
 These can be purchased on any brokerage platform, just like you would buy a stock.
-Not all of Vanguard’s mutual funds, however, have ETFs that are similar, as I experienced recently.
+Not all of Vanguard’s mutual funds, however, have ETFs that match their mutual funds, as I experienced recently.

 Insurance and Risk Management

 For me, it feels safer to have our investments in more than one place.
-Your investment accounts are insured by different entities and for different amounts at different places.
+Your investment accounts are insured by different entities and the insured amounts can be different amounts at different places.

-You’ll want to check the coverage for any investment firm or product you are considering.
+You’ll want to check the insurance coverage for investment firms or products you are considering.
 It’s usually easy to find the insurance coverage amounts for your investments at the broker you use.
-You can also call and ask, but I do like to get this in some form of writing, if only an email.
+You can also call and ask, but I do like to get this in some form of writing, if only in an email.

 ♦ Wealth Building Tip – Always check the amount of insurance coverage for any investment you make.